Ida Laura Pfeiffer: Recognition and commemoration

-In 1892, the Viennese Society for the Further Education of Women transferred Ida Pfeiffer's remains to a place of honor in the Vienna Central Cemetery.
-She was the first woman to be admitted to the rows of honored dead.
+Pfeiffer's reputation continued to grow after her death.
+In 1892 the Viennese Society for the Further Education of Women arranged for her remains to be transferred to a place of honour in Vienna Central Cemetery, where she became the first woman admitted to the section reserved for distinguished citizens.

-In 2000, a street in Munich was renamed as Ida-Pfeiffer-Straße.

-In 2018, the University of Vienna established an "Ida Pfeiffer Professorship" in the Faculty of Earth Sciences, Geography and Astronomy.
+Her name has also been commemorated in modern institutions and public spaces.
+In 2000 a street in Munich was renamed Ida-Pfeiffer-Straße, and in 2018 the University of Vienna established an Ida Pfeiffer Professorship in the Faculty of Earth Sciences, Geography and Astronomy.